Ubayeid/advanced_rag_system/README.md

 - **REST API:** Flask-based API with endpoints for querying and system stats.
 - **Dockerized:** Easy deployment with Docker and Docker Compose.
 - **Configurable:** Environment variables for model selection, chunking, and more.

 ---

+## Workflow

+1. **Data Preparation**
+   - Place your PDF or TXT documents in the `data/` directory.
+   - The system cleans, preprocesses, and extracts entities/relationships using NLP.

+2. **Knowledge Graph Construction**
+   - Entities and relationships are mapped into a Neo4j-based knowledge graph.
+   - Cross-document integration merges duplicate entities for a unified view.

+3. **Query System**
+   - Users can query the system via REST API or web UI.
+   - The system uses both vector similarity and graph traversal to find relevant answers.

+4. **Response Generation**
+   - Answers are generated using LLMs, with supporting evidence and source citations.
+   - Results are contextualized and visualized as needed.

+5. **Knowledge Gap Analysis**
+   - The system analyzes the graph for sparsely connected or critical nodes.
+   - Generates reports and visualizations in the `storage/` directory, highlighting research gaps and integration needs.

+---